davidlzs/akka-grpc-sample-kubernetes-scala/README.md

 ### Running

+Build and publish docker image locally:

+`sbt docker:publishLocal`

+After the aforementioned command finished successfully you should see the following two images in your local docker image registry: `grpcservice:0.1.0-SNAPSHOT` and `httptogrpc:0.1.0-SNAPSHOT`.

 Once minikube is running and ingress enabled with `minikube addons enable ingress`, the two applications can be deployed using:

 `kubectl apply -f kubernetes/grpcservice.yml`